Tumie-Matlou/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - this directory consists of illustrations of how functions and nested loops work.
 - It also illustrates the use of prototypes and custom header files.

-# Created with:

-- Ubuntu 20.04 LTS
-- Vi text editor and Bash shell
-- GCC and Betty Coding Style

 # Tasks:

 0. _putchar - a program that prints _putchar, followed by a new line.